 - Remove any content that meets this description.

 - Consider implementing measures to prevent user-generated spam.

-Once you’re sure your site is no longer in violation of our guidelines, request reconsideration of your site.
-After you’ve submitted a reconsideration request, be patient and watch for a message in your Webmaster Tools account — we’ll let you know when we’ve reviewed your site.
+Once you’re sure that your site is no longer in violation of our guidelines, request reconsideration of your site.
+After you’ve submitted a reconsideration request, be patient and watch for a message in your Search Console account — we’ll let you know when we’ve reviewed your site.
 If we determine your site is no longer in violation of our guidelines, we’ll revoke the manual action.